-Since the 1940's, the Lawson family has developed and managed real estate across Pennsylvania.
-From the Hotel Lawson in Harrisburg to modern projects like AMP Storage & Studios in Pittsburgh.
-Today, Apex carries that legacy forward by leading ventures with a clear focus on operational efficiency, and value creation.
+Since the 1940s, the Lawson family has built businesses through real estate across Pennsylvania, from the Hotel Lawson in Harrisburg to AMP Storage & Studios in Pittsburgh.
+That legacy continues today with a hands-on approach rooted in resilience, resourcefulness, and a deep belief in revitalization.

-James W. Lawson Sr. was a hands-on operator, managing staffing, service, and customer experience across every bar, lounge, and retail business he owned.
+James W. Lawson, Sr. was a hands-on operator who managed staffing, service, and customer experience across every bar, lounge, and venue he opened.
+He didn’t just run businesses, he built community around them.

 Pictured at the Wishing Well Motel, Lawson expanded into lodging and hospitality, adding motels and mixed-use properties to his commercial portfolio in Harrisburg.